 The grounds are well-kept with panoramic views and small gardens to walk through.
 There were monkeys and they did chase us, probably hoping for some food – so watch out for the little buggers!

 You can fill your stay at Zuurberg with a range of activities.
 There is a swimming pool where you can cool off after games of tennis on either of the two courts.
 An activity on our bucket list at Zuurberg Mountain Village are the hikes in the mountains around the village.
 The views must be spectacular!
 Zuurberg also offers game drives to and around Addo Elephant National Park.

 Sunday lunch at Zuurberg Mountain Village

-The lunch buffet commenced at 13:00 and we suggest booking a table to avoid disappointment.
-The starter was a delectable butternut soup and a fresh bread roll.
-This is the only course served to your table.
+The starter was a delectable butternut soup and a fresh bread roll that was the only course served to the table.
 In the middle of the dining hall was the table for the warm fish (linefish: Dorado) and salads (lettuce, tomatoes, pepperdews, peppers, feta, pasta, cucumber, couscous and more!).

 There was a wide selection of desserts to choose from, including peppermint crisp, chocolate or strawberry mousse, lemon meringue, fruit salad, malva puddle and more!
 The lemon meringue was divine and the fruit salad was perfect.
-Del chose the chocolate mousse – delicious.
-There are many quotes explaining that there is a separate dessert stomach and some saying that dessert is for the heart.
-Sean’s heart was happy for sure.
-We cannot remember all the desserts he ate but there wasn’t one he advised us against!
-Besides, what is life without dessert?!
-Just ask Tongue in the comic below.
+Del chose the chocolate mousse and she confirmed it was delicious.
+Sean must have tried each of the desserts and there wasn’t one he advised us against!

 Save this post on Sunday lunch at Zuurberg Mountain Village to your Pinterest with the image below: